cptnnpkn/family-matters/60 Games/62 Campaigns/62.01 Family Matters/62.01.05 Locations/The Cloudsong (Airship).md

 ---
-type: location
+NoteIcon: location
 faction: House of Inspired Hands
 location: The Cloudsong
 world: Toril
 campaign: 62.01 Family Matters
 date: 2024-06-25
 description: Airship developed by the House of Inspired Hands of Waterdeep.
-Project is headed up by [[Quoji Enbatene]] and captained by [[Aretik Vorlin]].
-Chief Technology Officer [[Tech Officer]] maintains the ship engine.
+Project is headed up by Quoji Enbatene and captained by Aretik Vorlin.
+Chief Technology Officer Alden Shea maintains the ship engine.
 race: Airship
 gender: Airship
 class: Airship